loschorts/swellv2/README.md

 			}
 		```

-	- Infinite scroll of spot thumbnails
+	- **Infinite highlights scroll:** `Collection` loads more thumbnails as the user scrolls to the bottom of the screen.

 	```js
 	// frontend/components/collection.jsx